Good health, good sense and good friends are three of life's greatest blessings.

 And, of course, good health and good sense could be linked to you saying goodbye to that can of diet soda.

-If you’re a woman over 50, it may be time to reconsider popping open that diet drink.
-Tons of research confirms it.
+If you’re a woman over 50, it may be time to examine the risks and reconsider popping open that diet drink.

-A recent study published in Stroke, a journal of the American Heart Association reveals that women who are 50 years old and above, and drink more than one aspartame diet soda a day, are significantly at risk to have a stroke or a heart attack.
+Specifically, a recent study found that women who are 50 years old and above and drink more than one aspartame diet soda a day, are significantly at risk to have a stroke or a heart attack.

-The study looked at more than 80,000 women aged 50-79.
+This study in particular looked at more than 80,000 women aged 50-79.
 They were tracked for more than 10 years in this longitudinal study.
 The findings were startling.

 Women 50 and above: